mortylabs/IoT-ESP-Devices/espConservatoryBaroSoil/README.md

 ## Overview
-This esp8266 lives indoors, in a conservatory.
+This esp8266 lives indoors, in a conservatory, with some pot plants.

 It measures the air temperature, atmospheric pressure, and soil moisture of an indoor plant.
 It then publishes sensor data to an MQTT broker in a format that Home Assistant and its "auto discovery" feature can use.